Years ago, we asked our friends on Facebook, “How Much Do You Pay for a Dozen Organic Eggs?” and we received a ton of responses.

-Basically, when chickens are treated in a humane manner, such as having access to outdoor space to roam and flex their feathers, they produce healthier eggs that contain a higher level of essential amino acids, vitamins and minerals.
+Chickens treated in a humane manner, such as having access to outdoor space to roam and flex their feathers, live in the best environment known for producing healthier eggs that contain a higher level of essential amino acids, vitamins, and minerals.

-These five health benefits of organic eggs that make the price of them easier to swallow include:
+Five health benefits of organic eggs that make the price a bit easier to swallow include:

-With more than 90 percent of eggs in the U.S. coming from caged hens, the smaller spaces birds are given to live and move around in are generally reprehensible.
-Not only does the health of the birds suffer, but there is also a health threat to consumers, such as a higher risk of Salmonella contamination.
+The majority of egg production in the U.S. (over 90%) originates from caged hens confined to small spaces.
+Not only does the health of the birds suffer, but consumers also face a higher risk of health threats such as Salmonella contamination.

-According to a Penn State University study, organic eggs are much higher in Omega-3 fatty acids than conventional eggs, which is good for the heart.
-Organic eggs also contain 40 percent more vitamin A and two times as much vitamin E.
+Organic eggs also contain 40% more vitamin A and two times as much vitamin E.